radi8/autotune/README.md

 value followed by best inductor.
 A reiteration is done to get the final values and the tuner waits for another button press.

+Bit out of date now.
+Will sort out readme soon.